atgharib/Azure_Data_Engineering/Readme.md

 # Azure Data Engineering Assignment

 This repository contains the solutions and code implementation for an Azure Data Engineering assignment.
-The project demonstrates key concepts of working with Azure services, including Azure Storage, Azure Data Factory, and Virtual Machines.
+The project demonstrates key concepts of working with Azure services, including Azure Storage, and Virtual Machines.

 ## Author
 Atieh Gharib